 Dates and Deadlines:

-- Application materials should be sent to the assistant director of training by email or standard postal mail:
+- Application materials should be sent directly by email or standard postal mail to the Associate Training Director:

 Center for Child and Family Traumatic Stress at Kennedy Krieger Institute